Images of Laos | Photography Tour

 Day 1 - Vientiane - arrival, orientation and time to explore

 Arrival in the Lao capital Vientiane.
-Time to relax or take a riverfront stroll along the Mekong with an introductory briefing from our travel photographer and a welcome, local-style dinner.
+Time to relax or take a riverfront stroll along the Mekong with an introductory briefing from Jeff and a welcome, local-style dinner.

 Photo themes; architecture, temples, street life

 Tour of some of the city’s fascinating sites – picturesque Si Saket Temple with its thousand, ancient Buddha images, Vientiane’s most famous landmark That Luang, as well as the highly unusual and photogenic ‘Buddha Park’.
 We’ll also have time to check out the local markets and street life of this laid-back, charming Mekong-side city.

 Photo themes: – architecture, temples, street life, markets

 Day 3 - Luang Prabang - walking tour of the old city